gdelataillade/alarm/README.md

 alarmDateTime |   `DateTime`     | The date and time you want your alarm to ring. assetAudio |   `String`     | The path to you audio asset you want to use as ringtone.
-Can be local asset or network URL. loopMode |   `bool`     | If set to true, audio will repeat indefinitely until it is stopped. notificationTitle |   `String`     | The title of the notification triggered when alarm rings if app is on background. notificationBody | `String` | The body of the notification. enableNotificationOnKill |   `bool`     | Whether to show a notification when application is killed to warn the user that the alarm he set may not ring.
+Can be local asset or network URL. loopMode |   `bool`     | If set to true, audio will repeat indefinitely until it is stopped. fadeDuration |   `double`     | Duration, in seconds, over which to fade the alarm volume.
+Set to 0 by default, which means no fade. notificationTitle |   `String`     | The title of the notification triggered when alarm rings if app is on background. notificationBody | `String` | The body of the notification. enableNotificationOnKill |   `bool`     | Whether to show a notification when application is killed to warn the user that the alarm he set may not ring.
 Enabled by default.